top of page

 BENEFITS

-The Magic Circle is one of the most recognizable and versatile Pilates props.
+The Magic Circle is one of the most recognisable and versatile Pilates props.
 I have an unlimited imagination when it comes to creating fun and challenging ways to use it in workouts.
 The Magic Circle can improve body awareness, increase resistance, and add challenge by creating instability.
 It’s an effective way to work the inner and outer thigh muscles, but it can be used for so much more.
-For athletes, or sports men and women who have a one side dominant sport, the Magic Circle helps to bring the body back into balance.
+For athletes who have a one side dominant sport, the Magic Circle helps to bring the body back into balance.
 Mainly it helps you to get a true connection to your core muscles.

 HISTORY